Blue Whale Challenge: Social concerns

 American skeptic Ben Radford researched the phenomenon, calling it the "moral panic du jour" and equating it to the Dungeons & Dragons controversies of the 1980s.
 Radford also states "this is only the latest in a long series of similar moral panics and outrages shared on social media ... the best antidote ... is a healthy dose of skepticism".
 The podcast Squaring the Strange included his analysis of the dangers for parents when these stories are spread.

+Case studies have also been done to reframe online suicide games as a type of cyberbullying.
+Although the victim does voluntarily start playing the game, it includes the key elements of cyberbullying: manipulation, coercion, and psychological pressure.
+And it was also found that while the victims did initiate their participation in the game, many of the kids who played were struggling in school with poor grades or absenteeism, suggesting a need for intervention by the schools to prevent the decline in mental health that lead students to seek out the Blue Whale.

 Police warnings

-Police in Russia have extensively issued warnings about the game.
+Police in Russia have issued extensive warnings about the game.

 Police in numerous other countries have issued warnings, including in Armenia, Brazil, France, India, New Zealand and the United Kingdom.

 Arrests

 In 2016, Philipp Budeikin, a 21-year-old former psychology student who was expelled from his university, claimed that he invented the game in 2013.
 According to Budeikin, its purpose is to "clean society of biological wastes", as he intended to "clean" society from individuals who were deemed as having no value and considered as burdens.
 Although originally claiming innocence and stating he was "just having fun", Budeikin was arrested and held in Kresty Prison, Saint Petersburg, and in May 2016 pled guilty to "inciting at least 16 teenage girls to commit suicide".
 He was later convicted on two counts of inciting suicide of a minor.
 Commentators such as Benjamin Radford have pointed out that sensationalized stories in world news regarding the involvement of Budeikin have all linked back to just two Russian sources, with tabloid news outlets replicating the same information without elaboration.

-In June 2017, postman Ilya Sidorov was arrested in Moscow, also accused of setting up a "Blue Whale" group to encourage children to self-harm and ultimately die by suicide.
+In June 2017, postman Ilya Sidorov was arrested in Moscow, also accused of setting up a Blue Whale group to encourage children to self-harm and ultimately kill themselves.
 He claimed to have persuaded 32 children to join his group and follow his commands.

 In June 2018, Russian financial analyst Nikita Nearonov was arrested for allegedly masterminding the Blue Whale game.
-Nearonov is suspected of grooming 10 "underage" girls in order to bring them to suicide, two of whom, aged 14 and 17, are known to have survived.
-As a financial analyst, Nearonov has been described as a "very smart" computer expert who held a large amount of contempt for teenagers, believing that they were "wicked" and "deserved to die".
+Nearonov is suspected of grooming 10 underage girls in order to bring them to suicide, two of whom, aged 14 and 17, are known to have survived.
+As a financial analyst, Nearonov has been described as a computer expert who held a large amount of contempt for teenagers, believing that they were "wicked" and "deserved to die".
 Police reports claim that Nearonov's involvement in the Blue Whale game was his "hobby".